Flora-King/Project2/README.md

 The Fancy Trivia website is a simple and fun website aimed at users who want to test their general knowledge.

-This website provides an opportunity for users to test as ell as challenge their general knowlege while having fun  at the same time.
+This website provides an opportunity for users to test as well as challenge their general knowlege while having fun at the same time.

 The live website can be found here [Fancy_Trivia]:https://flora-king.github.io/Portifolio-Project-2/